Kyra Malinowski

-Kyra Malinowski is a German football striker, currently playing for SG Essen-Schönebeck in Germany's Frauen Bundesliga.
+Kyra Malinowski (born 20 January 1993) is a German former football striker.
+She last played for SG Essen-Schönebeck in Germany's Frauen Bundesliga.

 She was named the MVP of the 2009 U-17 European Championship after scoring five goals in the final against Spain.
 The following year she scored two goals in the 2010 U-19 European Championship.
 She was subsequently awarded the bronze Fritz Walter Medal.

+Following her retirement from playing football at SG Essen-Schönebeck, she became manager of their U17 and U20 divisions.
+She was later appointed as head coach of VfL Bochum on 25 July 2022.